hirememorey/election_game/README.md

 - **Legislation Voting Fixes**: Players cannot vote on their own legislation, with proper "Pass Turn" option when no valid votes exist
 - **🎰 Gambling-Style Legislation System**: Players can commit PC to support/oppose legislation during any turn with risk/reward mechanics
 - **🎭 Identity Display System**: Players can easily view their archetype and mission information through multiple access methods
+- **📜 Sponsor Support Enhancement**: **NEW** - Players who sponsor legislation can now commit additional PC to their own legislation throughout the rounds, providing more strategic control and agency.

 ### 🎮 Core Game Mechanics